seshnadathur/Revolver/README.md

 The tracers used will normally be galaxies from a redshift survey, but could also be halos or dark matter particles from a simulation box.

-Input data files can be in FITS format (with BOSS data fields), or ASCII- or NPY-formatted data arrays.
+Input data files can be in FITS format (with data fields as for BOSS/eBOSS), or ASCII- or NPY-formatted data arrays.
 Read the comments in parameters/params.py for more information about the input file formatting.
 For galaxy survey data, the reconstruction requires a file with appropriate randoms.
 Pre-computed FKP weights (and other weight/veto information) are not necessary but should be provided for best performance.